IvanFilipchuk/IvanFilipchuk/README.md

 ### Hi there 👋

-My name is Ivan Filipchuk, and I'm a master's student at Krakow University of Technology.
+My name is Ivan Filipchuk, and I'm a master's student at Cracow University of Technology.
 Currently, I'm diving deep into the world of Data Science, honing my analytical and programming skills essential for thriving in this field.

 ## 🔍 Seeking Opportunities